cmac-duke/physical-computing/_docs/schedule/intro-to-git.md

 If you need to go back one folder, try `cd ..` to go back to your previous position.

-If you want to check to see were you are on your computer, you can always run `pwd` and ckeck the output.
+If you want to check to see were you are on your computer, you can always run `pwd` and check the output.

 We'll be using the command line a lot in this class, so its good to get used to running commands.
 We'll also be using it for GitHub to upload our projects.